Are you looking for an easy way to add a Twitter feed to WordPress without a plugin?

 The first step is to go to the official Twitter Publish website.

 From here, you can generate Twitter embed codes that you can add to your website.

 Step 2: Select Your Embed Options

 Next, scroll down the page to view the different embed options, which include:

 - Embedded Tweet: A single tweet or Twitter thread

-- Embedded Timeline: A full user timeline
+- Embedded Timeline: A full user timeline from a Twitter profile

 - Twitter Buttons: Twitter follow buttons